Are you overpaying for your fitted kitchen? – Which? News

 Our kitchen pricing research

-Using a set kitchen layout, our shoppers visited two branches of each kitchen brand in June/July 2017 to ask for a quote for a new, mid-range kitchen.
+Using a set kitchen layout (see above), our shoppers visited two branches of each kitchen brand in June/July 2017 to ask for a quote for a new, mid-range kitchen.
 The brands identified a popular range and worktop, and drew up a quote including VAT but excluding installation fees.

 The shoppers asked for everything they would need to fill the kitchen’s space, with basic fittings but no extras, such as taps or a splashback.
 Where we found that main items were incorrectly quoted, we made sure these were corrected.